 The photos and videos scanning will take you pretty a while.
 Preview recoverable SMS, contacts, photos and videos in scan result below.
 Mark those you want to retrieve and click "Recover" to restore them on your computer.

 Notes.
 Please do not save the found files back to your Samsung Galaxy S3.
 Otherwise the recovery might fail.
-If you want to import your contacts, photos and video back to your device, you can use another Android Manager program, which lets you import and export, as well as manage contents on your Android smartphone and tablet, including messages, contacts, photos, videos, apps, etc.
+If you want to import your contacts, photos and video back to your device, you can use Android data transfer function, which lets you import and export, as well as manage contents on your Android smartphone and tablet, including messages, contacts, photos, videos, apps, etc.

-If your deleted photos and videos are stored on SD card inside of your Samsung Galaxy S phone, you can recover them by using a Digital Photo Recovery (compatible with Windows 8/7/Vista/XP) or Mac Digital Photo Recovery (compatible with Mac OS X 10.8, 10.7, 10.6, or 10.5).
+If your deleted photos and videos are stored on SD card inside of your Samsung Galaxy S phone, you can recover them by using a Digital Photo Recovery (compatible with Windows and Mac platform.
 This software can also recover your deleted images, videos and music from external hard drive, cameras, camcorders, USB drivers, iPod, MP3/MP4 players, etc. Here’s the free trial link.